SidhuG/readGit/README.md

 # readGit
-Checkouts Git repo at specific tag,parses yaml configuration files in the git repo, and creates key/value endpoints in consul or etcd command options can be either specifid in command line or in config file in yaml forma
+Checkouts Git repo at specific tag,parses yaml configuration files in the git repo, and creates key/value endpoints for service discovery in tools such as consul or etcd.
+Command options can be either specifid in command line or in config file in yaml format

 Please see an example